Understanding Veterans Disability BenefitsUpdated April 11, 2022 Veterans Disability

 Administration of Benefits

 The U.S. Department of Veterans’ Affairs administers health benefits to veterans.
-The DVA is the second largest federal agency, next to the Department of Defense.
+The VA is the second largest federal agency, next to the Department of Defense.
 It has two separate health-related divisions:

 - The Veterans Health Administration (VHA) runs the VA medical centers and provides healthcare to veterans.
 It does not run the disability benefits program.